bobby1/terraform-with-ansible/README.md

   To check for the application results, ssh to the server instance.
 Change directory to /opt/csg_security_agent and inspect the date time of the agent_install_date file.
 This will be zero length file.

   Alternatively, look in /var/log/syslog for an entry "ansible agent installation SUCCESSFUL" entry.
 Logging to a central remote syslog server allows for tracking of the ansible events and date for audit purposes.

+If you no longer need the stack,  you can clean up the by using
+  $ terraform destroy -auto-approve

 ## Roadmap